- Give Us Paws is committed to training methods based on positive reinforcement and supported by behavioral science.

 FAQSQ: WHO TRAINS THE SERVICE DOGS?

-A: The primary trainers of the Service Dogs are the dog's disabled handler with the assistance and guidance of a certified dog trainer and staff.
-Our trainer will come to your location once a week, for 1 hour, during 24 weeks of training.
-The handler will be required to log 4 hours of animal/handler homework each week.
-At the end of the training program, the team will be required to pass the Assistance Dogs International Public Access Test and also perform at least three specific tasks on command or cue for the benefit of the disabled handler.Q: HOW MUCH DOES IT COST TO TRAIN A DOG?
+A: In Give Us Paws' training program, the primary trainer of a the a Service Dogs is are the dog's disabled handler with the instruction, coaching and guidance of a qualified dog trainer supported by our staff.
+Our trainer will come to a client's home an average of once a week, with initial training sessions scheduled 2 or 3 times each week.
+Each training session will last 1 hour.
+The handler will be required to log 4 hours of training each week.
+At completion of the program, a handler/service dog team will have passed the Public Access Test developed by Assistance Dogs International (ADI) and have full control of at least three tasks that mitigate the handler's disability.
+The handler will have training skills and the dog will have foundation behaviors to help develop further task behaviors as needed.Q: HOW MUCH DOES IT COST TO TRAIN A DOG?

 A: All of the money and supplies needed for our training programs are donated through private or corporate sponsorships and gifts.Q: HOW DO I APPLY FOR A SERVICE DOG?
 Q: HOW LONG DOES IT TAKE TO TRAIN A SERVICE DOG?

-A: Give Us Paws follows a 6-month training program for training an adult Service Dog once they have completed their early socialization, but the program will vary for every dog.Q: ARE THERE DISABILITIES FOR WHICH YOU DO NOT PROVIDE SERVICES?
+A: The Give Us Paws training program generally takes 6 months to a year.Q: ARE THERE DISABILITIES FOR WHICH YOU DO NOT PROVIDE SERVICES?

 A: We DO NOT provide services for the following disabilities: